shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

 ### Quantity and rule price structure

-As an extension to the `product.price` there are `product.prices`.
+As an extension to the `product.price`, there is` product.prices`.
 These are prices that are bound to a `rule`.
 Rules \(`rule` entity\) are prioritised.
 If there are several rules for a customer, the customer will see the rule price with the highest priority.
 In addition to the dependency on a rule, a quantity discount can be defined using these prices.

 Each price in `product.prices` has the following properties: